Sparse Portfolio selection via Bayesian Multiple testing: Simulation Study

 \textbf{Observations} \begin{enumerate} \item As the sparsity tends to 0, the type-I error of ABOS goes to 0.
 In likelihood testing, the type-I error is fixed at $5\%$ level throughout the different values of sparsity.
-The LARS-LASSO method also demonstrates a flat behavior.
-However, it is more than the likelihood method. \item If we compare the type-II error, BFDR, and the PMC for all three methods, the ABOS test proposed in this paper is uniformly better than the other two methods. \end{enumerate} \textbf{Note}: We tried to compare the ABOS test against Hierarchical Bayes (HB) with Horse Shoe prior method.
+The probability of type-I error for the LARS-LASSO method also demonstrates a flat behavior, like the diffuse prior.
+However, it is more than that of the diffuse prior method.
+Similarly, the probability of type II error, BFDR, and the probability of misclassifications for LARS-LASSO are uniformly higher than the diffuse prior method. \item If we compare the type-II error, BFDR, and the PMC for all three methods, the ABOS test proposed in this paper is uniformly better than the other two methods. \end{enumerate} \textbf{Note}: We tried to compare the ABOS test against Hierarchical Bayes (HB) with horseshoe prior method.
 However, given the computational power, it took about three days to implement the HB method for 1000 simulated datasets, for one fixed sparsity parameter.
 For each dataset, we simulated 25000 MCMC simulations after 5000 burn-in.
 For experiment 2, we consider the sparsity ranges from 0.01 to 0.9 by an interval of 0.01.
 For one sparsity value it was taking approximately three days, and for all 90 possible values, it will take about 270 days, assuming no possible disruption in the systems.
 Hence we could not implement the comparison due to the lack of computational resources.
 Therefore we leave this task as a future research project.